savonarola/article-elixir-DI-supervisors/article.md

 end
 ```

-Instead of implicit name registration provided by erlang you can try to use some process registry which will serve basically as DI container: a way to register and lookup dependencies (process pid) by some arbitrary id.
+Instead of implicit name registration provided by erlang, you can use some process registry that will serve basically as DI container: a way to register and lookup dependencies (process pid) by some arbitrary id.

-These includes:
+These include:
 * Using a well-known and reliable registry, for instance, Elixir.Registry
 * Using some self-written registry that stores its state (process pid mappings) as GenServer State or in ETS

 When the process starts, it registers itself.
-When its pid is required by other processes they just ask this DI registry for necessary dependency.
+When its pid is required by other processes they ask this DI registry for necessary dependency.

 But the problem is still here.
-It is a chicken and egg dilemma: To call registry you need in turn to know its pid or name.
+It is a chicken and egg dilemma: To call registry, you need to know its pid or name.

-All in all this solution is easy and common but it prevents us to run the supervision tree multiple times because of the hardcoded process name of Consumer.
+This solution is easy and common, but it prevents us from running the supervision tree multiple times because of the hardcoded process name of Consumer.

 ### Prefixed process name registration

-To make our supervision tree hermetic we can prefix all processes with some common key and make it an init parameter of our core supervisor.
+To make our supervision tree hermetic, we can prefix all processes with some common key and make it an init parameter of our core supervisor.

 ```elixir
 defmodule PipelineSupervisor do